evanwill/refine-lessons/openrefine-urls.md

 - number, `value.split("<br />")[0].trim()`
 - first, `value.split("<br />")[1].trim()`

-These expressions extract a single line from the array and trim, creating clean columns representing the sonnet number and first line.
+These operations extract a single line from the array and trim, creating clean columns representing the sonnet number and first line.
 The next column to create is the full sonnet text which contains multiple lines.
 However, `trim()` will only clean the beginning and end of the cell, leaving unnecessary whitespace in the body of the sonnet.
 To trim each line individually use the GREL `forEach()` control, a handy loop that iterates over an array.